 IN THE BEGINNING…

-The church was opened in 1932 after land was given to local Baptists so there could be a Christian presence, in the then newly built Eastfield estate.
+The church was opened in 1932 after land was given to local Baptists so there could be a Christian presence, in the this new estate.
 On the first Sunday Sister Beatrice opened the doors to find 50 children waiting to come inside!!

 The vision for the church, as then, remains the same today: to reach the local community with the love of God.
 Currently over 300 people attend on a Sunday and many more, of all ages use the building for a variety of activities during the week.
 Just like at the beginning of Broadmead’s life, we have a lot of children and children’s activities going on each week, including Samuels Christian Nursery for pre-schoolers which runs every day during term time.

-We will be so blessed by this new building that we want to be a blessing to others too!
-We will be donating 10% of the total raised for the new build to another project in Madagascar.
+We have been so blessed by this new building that we wanted to be a blessing to others too!
+We have donated 10% of the total raised for the new build to another project in Madagascar.
 This follows the biblical principle of giving 10% of your income to charitable causes.

-Our church currently has missionaries working out in Madagascar and so the 10% will be used to support the work they are doing over there.
-This includes?
-Bible studies, youth camps and the distribution of blankets and other basic necessities to those in need.
+Our church currently has missionaries working out in Madagascar and so the 10% has been used to support the work they are doing over there.
+This includes Bible studies, youth camps and the distribution of blankets and other basic necessities to those in need.